the plan for the future

 There are some issues that should be addressed:

-- People that sell gift certificates must not be able to buy new gift certificates at a lower price at the same time.
+- people who sell gift certificates should not be allowed to buy new gift certificates at a lower price at the same time.

 It may be a good idea to make some adaptations in the scheme like the following: